skycloudpro/skycloud-SDK/README.md

 <h1>OFFICIAL PHP SDK FOR (sCloud) scloud.live</h1>

-A simple Lightweight and Powerful SDK-LIBRARY For The Skycloud API -  by sCloud https://scloud.live
+A simple Lightweight and Powerful SDK-LIBRARY For The sCloud API -  by sCloud https://scloud.live